-At this stage, there might not be any consequences and an educative conversation with the student regarding respectful and right behaviours followed by the completion of a Responsible Thinking Plan and recorded in the SBS.
+At this stage, there will be an educative conversation with the student regarding respectful and right behaviours followed by the completion of a Responsible Thinking Plan.
 The incident may be deemed as not bullying (refer to bullying definition).
 The student will also be informed that a courtesy call home will be made.